LADSoft/OrangeC/doc/adl.md

 here the `Name` field of the `State` node gives the name of the state variable, to be used in a coding.

 The `Value` nodes give a coding which is based on a condition.
+The name of the state would be used in a coding sequence to select this coding.

 In this case if the state variable named  'processorbits' is equal to 64, then nothing is emitted.
 Otherwise the 'illegal' coding is emitted, which results in an error.